Michalis Karvouniaris: 2009–2012

 After he managed to impress the coaching stuff and scouters of Ergotelis F.C. since his first day of the trials and after succeeding in the rest of the trainings he took part, Ergotelis F.C. decides to offer to Karvouniaris a youth contract.

 From 29 August 2009 Karvouniaris became a part of the Ergotelis U18's team.
-In his first season at the U18's he made 21 appearances despite the fact he was only 16 years old.
-Though his appearances that season (2009-2010) which helped the team achieve the 3rd place in the Championship (to finish only behind the Greek powerhouses U18's Olympiacos F.C. and Paok F.C.), he made a great impression on both the team's youth and with the senior coaches, who were tracking his progress.
+In his first season at the U18's he made 21 appearances.
+Though his appearances that season (2009–10) which helped the team achieve the 3rd place in the Championship (to finish behind the Greek powerhouses U18's Olympiacos F.C. and Paok F.C.), he made a great impression on both the team's youth and with the senior coaches, who were tracking his progress.

-The next season (2010-2011) Karvouniaris was promoted to the Under 20's team of Ergotelis F.C., in which he played for 2 seasons playing in more than 50 games, as well as helping the team reach the semi-finals of Heraklion city's domestic Cup.
+The next season (2010–11) Karvouniaris was promoted to the Under 20's team of Ergotelis F.C., in which he played for 2 seasons playing in more than 50 games, as well as helping the team reach the semi-finals of Heraklion city's domestic Cup.